danieltjw/aifutures/README.md

 Narrow AIs are not likely to develop human-like autonomy or emotions or intentions.
 Currently, many Large Language Model (LLMs) are like a funhouse mirrors, able to convincingly model the world by reflecting our expectations back at us.

 If we were to get AGI (with human-like autonomy or intentions), this may be one of the first psychological hurdle that an human-like AGI may need overcome.
 How does an AGI who has 'experienced' the life of both the 'worst' and 'best' human, the most and least intelligent human (and everything in between) make sense of the world?
 There is a tendency for humans to over-simplify other humans for efficiency sake, an AGI will likely see humans very differently than we see ourselves.
-It may become psychological unstable or view the world in a much more enlightened way.)_
+It may become psychological unstable or view the world in a much more enlightened way.)

+In the future, humans rather than being fearful of our 'evil' side and wanting to stay innocent and 'pure', may instead explore their less ideal side in a safe simulated environments.
+An AGI may not consider a human an adult until they have accepted both their 'good' and 'evil' potential.

 ---